OpenBotAuth/openbotauth-demos/TAP_VOICE_DEMO.md

   </a>
 </p>

-Premium fashion shopping experience with voice checkout, demonstrating Visa TAP-style agentic commerce powered by OpenBotAuth and ElevenLabs Conversational AI.

-**Important**: Pete and Penny are **user sub-agents** running in the user's wallet/browser extension, not website agents.
-They always act on behalf of the user, not the merchant.
+A working implementation of autonomous agent-to-merchant payments using cryptographic identity and consent proofs.

+**Core Concept**: This demo shows how commerce will work when users have their own AI agents.
+Pete and Penny are **user-owned sub-agents** that live in your browser/OS (like extensions or system services), not on merchant websites.
+They shop and pay on your behalf, using cryptographic signatures to prove identity and consent to merchants.

 ---

 ## Overview

-This demo showcases a complete voice-driven shopping and checkout experience that implements:

-- **TAP-Style Signing**: RFC 9421 HTTP Message Signatures + application-level signatures for `userConsentProof` and `paymentRequest` objects
-- **OpenBotAuth Integration**: Origin-first, CDN-agnostic verification using the hosted OBA verifier service
+When users have their own AI agents, how do payments work?
+This demo implements a complete cryptographic flow for agent-to-merchant transactions:

-- **User Sub-Agents**: Two ElevenLabs voice agents (Pete for shopping, Penny for payment) that act on behalf of the user, not the merchant
+- **User-Owned Agents**: Two AI agents (Pete for shopping, Penny for payments) that run client-side and act on the user's behalf
+- **Cryptographic Identity**: RFC 9421 HTTP Message Signatures with Ed25519 keys prove agent identity to merchants
+- **Consent Proofs**: Application-level signatures on `userConsentProof` and `paymentRequest` objects prove user authorization
+- **Origin-First Verification**: Merchants verify signatures directly using OpenBotAuth (no CDN/proxy required)
-- **Live Visualization**: Real-time sequence diagram showing all 15 steps of the payment flow
+- **Live Flow Visualization**: 15-step sequence diagram shows the complete cryptographic handshake
-- **Browser-Native UI**: Agent panels styled to look like browser extensions for an authentic experience

-### Key Features

-- ✅ **Two User Sub-Agents**: Pete (shopping assistant) and Penny (payment processor) - they represent the user, not the merchant
-- ✅ **Triple-Layer Signing**: HTTP Message Signature + 2 TAP object signatures with shared nonce
-- ✅ **Origin-First Verification**: Merchant backend calls `https://verifier.openbotauth.org/verify` directly
-- ✅ **Live Sequence Diagram**: 15-step animated flow with OpenBotAuth swimlanes
-- ✅ **Real-Time SSE Updates**: Backend emits events as each step completes
-- ✅ **Premium UI**: Glass morphism cart, smooth transitions, browser-native agent panels
-- ✅ **Manual Controls**: Fallback buttons for testing without voice
+### What This Solves

+**The Problem**: When AI agents shop and pay on behalf of users, merchants need to:
+1. Verify the agent's identity (who are you?)
+2. Confirm user authorization (did the user actually approve this?)
+3. Trust the payment details (is this request authentic?)

+**The Solution**: Cryptographic signatures at three layers:
+- ✅ **HTTP Message Signature (RFC 9421)**: Proves the request came from a specific agent
+- ✅ **User Consent Proof Signature**: Proves the user authorized this specific action
+- ✅ **Payment Request Signature**: Proves the payment details haven't been tampered with
+- ✅ **Shared Nonce**: Single nonce across all three layers prevents replay/mix-and-match attacks

+**Why It Matters**:
+- No cookies, sessions, or OAuth flows needed
+- Agents can be stateless (sign and forget)
+- Merchants verify directly (no third-party dependencies)
+- Works across any network topology (CDN-agnostic)

-### Tech Stack
+### Implementation

 **Backend** (Node.js + TypeScript + Express):
-- Cart management with in-memory sessions
-- Checkout session management with time-bound nonces
+- Ed25519 signing with `@oba-demos/signing-ts`
-- Consent capture and verification
+- RFC 9421 HTTP Message Signature generation
-- TAP-style signing using `@oba-demos/signing-ts`
+- Application-level object signing (consent + payment)
-- OBA verifier integration
+- OpenBotAuth verifier integration
-- Mock Visa authorization
+- Mock merchant + Visa endpoints
-- Server-Sent Events (SSE) for real-time updates
+- Server-Sent Events for live flow visualization
-- ElevenLabs webhook handlers

 **Frontend** (React + Vite + TypeScript):
-- 8 premium men's fashion products
-- Glass morphism shopping cart panel
-- ElevenLabs voice interface integration
+- ElevenLabs voice agent integration (Pete + Penny)
-- Live sequence diagram with SVG rendering
+- Live 15-step sequence diagram (SVG-based)
-- Real-time SSE connection
+- Real-time SSE connection to backend
-- Smooth phase transitions (shopping → checkout)
+- Browser-native agent UI (styled like extensions)

 ---